ErBharatdixit/Wondelust-Ventures/README.md

 ## Features

-- **Listing Destinations**: Browse through a curated list of popular travel destinations with images and descriptions.
+- **Listing Destinations**: Browse through a curated list of popular travel destinations with images , descriptions and locations.
 - **Show Listings**: View detailed information for each destination.
 - **User Authentication**: Sign up, log in, and manage your account securely.
-- **Reviews**: Give and read reviews for each destination.
+- **Reviews**: Give and read , update and delete reviews for each destination.